poudlanuz1/C-Programs/readme.md

-# lab-codes
+# C-Programs
-All the coding done and learnt during my lab classes are presented in this repo.
+All the C Programs practiced and learnt are kept here.